jz48/IS601TeamDJ/git.md

 * Remote Add – It adds a new remote for the repository.

 * Remote Remove – TBD it removes a remote, any and all remote-tracked branches and configuration settings are updated to reflect the changes.
+* Remote  Show – gives information about the remote.